KenYew/python-playground/README.md

 ---
 ## [🟩 Insertion Sort](https://www.algoexpert.io/questions/Insertion%20Sort)
-> Write a function that takes in an array of integers and returns a sorted version of that array.
+>* Write a function that takes in an array of integers and returns a sorted version of that array.
 Use the Insertion Sort algorithm to sort the array.
+>* Insertion sort algorithm is the fastest for a nearly sorted array.

 <img src="resources/insertion-sort.png" width="700px"/><br/>